canmom/canmom.github.io/_posts/livereads/animorphs/2018-08-08-book-5-the-predator.md

   (she writes, on a website that has her name and email on the front page)

 * {: .person2} **drcable:**{: .name} can we doxx the kids based on the hints they leave about their town?

+  like, there can't be that many sea worlds

+  seriously tho, with one google I've located those wimpy animorphs in san diego

+  they're far too easy to doxx
 {: .chat}

 > I slipped into the opening of the alley and hid in the shadow of a very smelly Dumpster